tableau/connector-plugin-sdk/docs/manual-test.md

 Launch tsm with the connector installed, then remove the connector and re-launch tsm.

-1. If you haven't already, do steps 6 and 7 in Before you begin under Server section to launch tsm with your connector.
+1. If you haven't already, do steps 6 and 7 in **Before you begin** under the **On Tableau Server** section to launch tsm with your connector.
 1. Then delete the directory that contains your connector.
-1. Run the following command to re-launch TSM.
+1. Run the following command to re-launch tsm.

     ```
     tsm restart